 Philanthropy: Dolly Parton Imagination Library (Hardin County Chapter)

 Started in 1996 by country artist Dolly Parton, this foundation fosters child literacy throughout the United States, United Kingdom and Canada.
 The program partners with local community organizations to deliver an age appropriate new book to children each month through the mail from birth until age five, at no cost to their families.
-According to the 2009 foundation report, over 23 million books have been distributed in over 600 communities.
+According to the 2009 foundation report, more than 23 million books have been distributed in more than 600 communities.
 As the foundation continues to grow and reach new communities, nearly 561,000 children have been given the opportunity to read their very own books in the last year alone.

 How does Residence Life help?

-For more information on Imagination Library, check out their webpage at: http://www.dollysimaginationlibrary.com/
+For more information on Imagination Library, check out their webpage.

 Residence Life Newsletter

-The Office of Residence Life publishes "Roomers" a monthly newsletter to educated, recognize, and inspire staff.
-Issues of Roomers for 2013-2014 can be found at the bottom of the page.
-Feel free to read and enjoy!
+The Office of Residence Life publishes "Roomers" a monthly newsletter to educated, recogniz, and inspire staff.
+Issues of Roomers can be found at the bottom of the page.
+Feel free to read and enjoy.